This article covers three ways of making money from sports betting that work in both theory and practice.

 Arbitrage Betting Pros

-- The major pro of arbitrage betting is that it in theory is risk free.
-Although arbitrage bets appear risk-free in theory, in practice it is not that simple, which will be covered in the cons.
+The major pro of arbitrage betting is that it in theory is risk-free.
+Although arbitrage bets seem risk-free, in practice it is not that simple, which will be covered in the cons.

 Arbitrage Betting Cons

-- The potential risks of arbitrage betting is that the odds change after one has placed one side of the bet
+The potential risk of arbitrage betting is that the odds change after one has placed one side of the bet

-- The bookmakers voiding the bets due to palpable errors (they mispriced their odds terribly, but their terms enables them to void it) or it
+The bookmakers voiding the bets due to palpable errors (they mispriced their odds terribly, but their terms enable them to void it)

-- The bet is voided because of unforeseen events e.g. a bad weather.
+The bet is voided because of unforeseen events (e.g. bad weather).
 These elements would all leave you exposed on one side of the arbitrage.
-Now if one can expect to get a 1% ROI per bet, one would need to bet for $100 to make $1.
+Now, if one can expect to get a 1% ROI per bet, one would need to bet for $100 to make $1.
 If one of the mentioned problems occur and the $100 stake is lost, one will need to make 100 x $100 bets to make up for it!

-- The other potential downsides is that it is easier for the bookies to spot arbitrage bettors, because it requires the market to be too high on all sides of the game.
+The other potential downside is that it is easier for the bookies to spot arbitrage bettors, because it requires the market to be too high on all sides of the game.
 So one gets limited faster, putting a cap on the potential lifetime earnings.

-- Finally because an arbitrage bet requires all outcomes of the game to be too high, arbitrage bets do not occur as frequently as value bets.
-Reducing the potential turnover.
+Finally because a sport arbitrage bet requires all outcomes of the game to be too high, arbitrage bets do not occur as frequently as value bets, reducing the potential turnover.
 Remember that with an avg.
 ROI per bet is 1%, one needs a high turnover to make good money.

 3) VALUE BETTING